github/codeql/ruby/ql/docs/flow_summaries.md

 Access paths consist of zero or more components separated by dots (`.`).
 The permitted components differ for input and output paths.
-The meaning of each component is defined relative to the implicit context of the component, which itself is defined by the preceding access path.
+The meaning of each component is defined relative to the implicit context of the component as defined by the preceding access path.
 For example,

 ```
 Argument[0].Element[1].ReturnValue